coalest/remarkable_ruby/README.md

 # remarkable_ruby

-An unofficial API client for the [ReMarkable](https://remarkable.com/) tablet written in Ruby.
+A Ruby API wrapper for the [ReMarkable](https://remarkable.com/) tablet based on the unofficial API.

 ## Installation